This is now in your Top Picks!

 etihad-museum-02

 The Etihad Museum gives visitors a great opportunity to learn about the country’s history and heritage through a series of interactive displays.
 There is a wheelchair ramp from the street onto the sidewalk of the building.
-The museum has elevators to reach the exhibit level, as well as wide, flat and smooth pathways between exhibits.
+The museum has elevators to reach different levels, as well as wide, flat and smooth pathways between exhibits.
 Please note that some of the exhibit areas have long slopes.
-Next door is the Union House, the place where the constitution was signed in 1971, officially forming the United Arab Emirates.
+You can also visit Union House next door, the place where the constitution was signed in 1971, officially forming the United Arab Emirates.

 Happiness Meter